ergenius/learn-programming-for-beginners/README.md

 # LPFB - Learn programming for beginners

 Remember!

-On any subject, copy and paste the subject and search on Google, Youtube & Wikipedia for more information!
+- On any subject, copy and paste the subject and search on Google, Youtube & Wikipedia for more information!
+- Always read wikipedia page after reading or watching the more accesible content.
+The information is presented in a more professional way wich is usefull in jobs interviews.

 ## Setup developper machine